nhatdm1534/research_sanctions-trade/README.md

 ## Notes

 - All scripts are written for Stata 17.
-- The replication results may vary slightly depending on system settings and package versions.
+- The replication results may vary depending on system settings and package versions.

 ## Contact

 For questions or replication issues, please contact:
-nhatdang0164@gmail.com
+- nhatdang0164@gmail.com
+- minhquy0710@gmail.com
+- hieunt23408a@st.uel.edu.vn